TurkiNAlghamdii/Student_Hub/README.md

 # Student Hub 🎓

 Hey there!
-Welcome to Student Hub - a one-stop platform I built to make student life easier.
-This app helps students keep track of courses, chat with classmates, calculate GPA, and stay on top of university events and notifications.
+Welcome to Student Hub - a one-stop platform we built to make student life easier.

 ## What can you do with Student Hub?

-- 📚 **Browse and search courses** - Find what you need without digging through university websites
+- 📚 **Browse and search courses** - Find what you need without digging through websites
 - 💬 **Chat** - Discussions about the courses
 - 📊 **Calculate your GPA** - Keep track of your academic progress
 - 📅 **Check academic calendar** - Never miss important university dates
 - 🔔 **Get notifications** - Stay updated with announcements and events
-- 🌓 **Switch between light/dark modes** - Easy on the eyes, day or night

 ## Tech we used